-Regarding timelines for a possible ceasefire in Ukraine, there remains an ongoing uncertainty of the start of any ceasefire negotiations in the nearterm.
+There have been further comments made by both Russian and Ukrainian officials regarding any future talks on a cease-fire or other settlement to resolve the Russian war in Ukraine.
+Russian comments indicate a willingness to talk only to the US and to disregard Ukraine.
+This is likely to be part of the Russian efforts to discard Ukraine and its leadership as an actual entity and actor in the war.
+The timelines for a possible ceasefire in Ukraine remain an ongoing uncertainty.
 Therefore, any recent or future statements, by both the Ukrainian and Russian sides are likely continued attempts to establish and promote their respective negotiation positions prior to any actual negotiation process.
 It is therefore also likely that there will be varying degrees of intensity of attacks that might also target port infrastructure, as part of the positioning, by both sides.